-- 1. Students in the general studies and BSN programs will follow the academic satisfactory progress policy and will not be subject to dismissal based on the grade in one course. - 2.
+Students in the general studies and RN-BSN programs will follow the academic satisfactory progress policy and will not be subject to dismissal based on the grade in one course.
+Please refer to the Satisfactory Academic Progress section above.

 Students in the ADN nursing program will follow the Progression Policy and are not subject to dismissal based on the grade in one course.
 If the course is a prerequisite, that course must be repeated before the student progresses.
 Repeating a course is based on space availability.
+For more details on the ADN progression process, please see the Progression Policy and the section on progression in the ADN Nursing section of this catalog.